sahanasjay/data_journalism_portfolio/README.md

 This repository exists to show examples of the code I have written as a data journalist at the Howard Center for Investigative Journalism, and as deputy managing editor for The Diamondback.

 The code samples are chosen to display my growth since first learning basic R in Fall 2020.
-Since then, I've written a worked as a data journalist for the Howard Center, acquiring more skills and securing a summer internship on the investigative center's data team.
+Since then, I've written a webscraper and worked with APIs as a data journalist for the Howard Center, deepening my understanding of R and working to learn Python.

 The majority of the code in this repository was written by me.